 - Relying on the air bags alone could lead to more severe injuries in a collision.
 The air bags work with your seat belt to restrain you properly.
 In some collisions, the air bags won't deploy at all.
 Always wear your seat belt even though you have air bags. - In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
 You can strike the interior of your vehicle or other passengers, or you can be thrown out of the vehicle.
-Always be sure you and others in your vehicle are buckled up properly. - It is dangerous to ride in a cargo area, inside or outside of a vehicle.
-In a collision, people riding in these areas are more likely to be seriously injured or killed.
+Always be sure you and others in your vehicle are buckled up properly.

-- Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly. - Wearing your seat belt incorrectly could make your injuries in a collision much worse.
+- It is dangerous to ride in a cargo area, inside or outside of a vehicle.
+In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly.
+Occupants, including the driver, should always wear their seat belts whether or not an air bag is also provided at their seating position to minimize the risk of severe injury or death in the event of a crash. - Wearing your seat belt incorrectly could make your injuries in a collision much worse.
 You might suffer internal injuries, or you could even slide out of the seat belt.
 Follow these instructions to wear your seat belt safely and to keep your passengers safe, too. - Two people should never be belted into a single seat belt.
 People belted together can crash into one another in a collision, hurting one another badly.
 Never use a lap/shoulder belt or a lap belt for more than one person, no matter what their size.

 - A lap belt worn too high can increase the risk of injury in a collision.
 The seat belt forces won't be at the strong hip and pelvic bones, but across your abdomen.
 Always wear the lap part of your seat belt as low as possible and keep it snug. - A twisted seat belt may not protect you properly.
 In a collision, it could even cut into you.
 Be sure the seat belt is flat against your body, without twists.
 If you can't straighten a seat belt in your vehicle, take it to your authorized dealer immediately and have it fixed. - A seat belt that is buckled into the wrong buckle will not protect you properly.
 The lap portion could ride too high on your body, possibly causing internal injuries.
-Always buckle your seat belt into the buckle nearest you.
+Always buckle your seat belt into the buckle nearest you. - A seat belt that is too loose will not protect you properly.
+In a sudden stop, you could move too far forward, increasing the possibility of injury.
+Wear your seat belt snugly. - A seat belt that is worn under your arm is dangerous.
+Your body could strike the inside surfaces of the vehicle in a collision, increasing head and neck injury.
+A seat belt worn under the arm can cause internal injuries.
+Ribs aren't as strong as shoulder bones.
+Wear the seat belt over your shoulder so that your strongest bones will take the force in a collision.